Kuben Upper Secondary School

 Kuben Upper Secondary School (Kuben videregående skole) is an upper secondary school at Økern in Oslo, Norway.
-The school is part of Kuben Vocational Arena, and is Oslo's largest Upper secondary school, with approximately 1,850 students.
+The school is part of Kuben Vocational Arena, and is Oslo's largest Upper secondary school, with approximately 1,750 students (2025).
 Kuben shares the arena with Oslo Technical School.

 The school's first principal is Kjell Ove Hauge, a former All-American and international track and field athlete.

 Educational programs

 Kuben is offering the following trade programs: Building and construction, Electricity and electronics, Healthcare, childhood and youth development, Information technology and media production, Technical and industrial production and ICT services.
 The school also offers the ordinary three year specialization in general academic studies program towards college or university admissions certification.
 The students at general academics can choose between the program areas Natural science and mathematics studies and Languages, social science and economics studies.

 For students who has completed the vocational two years in school, Kuben offers the one-year supplementary academic program for general college or university admissions certification.
 For students in need of more general studies before entering an upper secondary programme, Kuben offers a one-year preparatory programme for minorities towards general academics.

-The school also offers a one-year course towards improved Norwegian language for migrants and cultural minorities.
-The program targets youths in the age 16 to 19 years, and is located at Kubens department at Ullevål.